tiffgerst/cosmwasm-book/src/actor-model/contract-as-actor.md

 it.

 This will not be a step-by-step guide on contract creation, as it is a topic for the series itself.
-It would be going through contract elements roughly to visualize how to handle architecture in the actor model.
+Instead I'll go through contract elements to roughly visualize how to handle architecture in the actor model.

 ## The state